andy5995/linuxdeploy-build-helper-container/README.md

 Some 'GITHUB_...' variables will not work inside the container.

-Recent version of cmake, meson, and ninja are installed to '/home/builder/.local/bin' which is the first path in PATH (installing them with `apt` will probably offer no benefit).
+Recent versions of cmake, meson, and ninja are installed to '/home/builder/.local/bin' which is the first path in PATH (installing them with `apt` will probably offer no benefit).